 The gateway requires Oracle Net Services to provide transparent data access.
-After configuring the gateway, configure Oracle Net Services to work with the gateway.
+After configuring the gateway, perform the following tasks to configure Oracle Net Services to work with the gateway.

 Task 1: Configure Oracle Net Services TNS Listener for the Gateway